-- Milton Keynes does not have any significant crushed rock (limestone) resources.
-There have been no sales of limestone for aggregate purposes over the last ten years and there are currently no permitted sites. - No annual apportionment has previously been identified for limestone and is still not considered necessary. - In 2009 imports of limestone into the Milton Keynes Buckinghamshire subregion totalled 0.160 Mt.
+Milton Keynes does not have any significant crushed rock (limestone) resources.
+There have been no sales of limestone for aggregate purposes for at least the last ten years and there are currently no permitted sites.

+No annual apportionment has previously been identified for limestone and is still not considered appropriate.

+In 2009 (the most recent figures available) imports of limestone into the Milton Keynes - Buckinghamshire sub-region totalled 0.160 Mt.
 As Milton Keynes does not produce limestone for aggregate purposes it is a net importer.